Today, twenty years after the fall of the Berlin Wall and nineteen years

 avoid catastrophe.
 The far worse news is that there is little evidence that

 the political and economic structures in place will allow us to escape that

 Last September, President Obama announced

-United States was cancelling plans to establish a ballistic missile defense
+that the United States was cancelling plans to establish a ballistic missile

 appalled Republicans and neo-cons in the U.S., along with many Czech and